 It's no wonder Elizabeth gets along with all those designers at the Lab… while a postdoctoral teaching fellow at Fordham University, she co-designed some of the materials intended to recruit new students to the philosophy program.View Brochure »

-“Civic Education: Political or Comprehensive?" in Justice, Education, and the Politics of Childhood, edited by Johannes Drerup, Gunter Graf, Christoph Schickhardt, and Gottfried Schweiger (forthcoming with Springer, Philosophy and Politics Series)
+- "Civic Education: Political or Comprehensive?" in Justice, Education, and the Politics of Childhood, edited by J. Drerup, G. Graf, C. Schickhardt, and G. Schweiger (Springer, 2016)

-Entry on "Essays regarding the Philanthropinum,” Cambridge Kant Lexicon, edited by Julian Wuerth (forthcoming with Cambridge University Press)
+- Entry on "Essays regarding the Philanthropinium," Cambridge Kant Lexicon, edited by Julian Wuerth (forthcoming with Cambridge University Press)